 These individuals hold significant roles in their tribe’s social class.

 Found majorly among the Langi, Teso and Karamanjo tribes, mudoko dako loosely translates to ‘other gender’.

 They are assigned male sex at birth but express femininity and are treated as females.
-They are even allowed to marry other men without sanction.
+They can even marry other men without sanction.

 In the Basotho tribe in Lesotho, women can have long term relationships with other women.
-Sometimes some of these women are legally married to men and their male partner are fully aware of the relationship.
+Sometimes these women have male spouse who are fully aware of the relationship.

 A celebration is held in the community to mark the start of this motsoalle relationship.

 Greek drawings from the 5th century all have a common image: same sex couple romancing each other.
 Greek author Aeschylus also talked about the relationship between Achilles and Patroclus – two comrades in the war against the Trojans.